 From virtual whales in the harbour to towering cranes and waving wallabies, visitors to North Sydney’s Coal Loader can now interact with the site’s history and native animals through a new augmented reality app, available for free!
 It features three walking trails with interactive targets located around North Sydney Council’s stunning parkland and Centre for Sustainability.
 When visitors reach one of the trails’ 36 targets, they can scan the QR codes with their phones or tablets to discover digital native animals, historical re-enactments, and information about the Coal Loader and its sustainability initiatives.
 Digital activations include native bees, microbats and coal trucks moving through old tunnels – just as they would have done back in the 1920s when the Coal Loader was still a working industrial site.

 Looking for more things to do?
-Why not catch a film outdoors with Sunset Cinema or take your young ones to a kid-friendly cafe on the North Shore.
+Why not take your young ones to a kid-friendly cafe on the North Shore.
 Don’t forget to keep checking back in with us – we’re always on the hunt for exciting new events and venues for you to stay entertained!